National Revolutionary Police Force

 The National Revolutionary Police Force (Policía Nacional Revolucionaria, PNR) is law enforcement in Cuba, under the administration of the Cuban Ministry of the Interior.
 Article 65 of the Cuban Constitution states that "defense of the socialist motherland is every Cuban's greatest honor and highest duty".
 Conscription into either the armed forces or the national police force is compulsory for those over the age of 16.
 Conscripts have no choice to which service they are assigned.

-Crime rates in Cuba remain significantly lower than many other major nations worldwide, with Cuban police acting strongly against any crime, particularly in Havana.
+PNR officers and a Lada 2105 police car.

 Fidel Castro commented in 1998 that "the war against crime is also a war against the imperialist enemy".
 Information on murder and rape crime statistics for the country have never been released by the government, but theft was estimated to be 6,531 cases in 1988, or 62 per 100,000 population.

 Prisons

-The Cuban penal system contained 19,000 inmates in 1990, approximately 190 per 100,000.
-A major problem found within all of the different sources found about the Cuban jails is the sanitary part of the jails.
-It is difficult for the jails to keep things sanitary because running water in Cuba is limited.
-This makes the number of toilets and showers further restricted.
-The prisoners are given a towel, two bars of soap, and a tube of toothpaste that they must make last until the month is over in which they will then get a new set of everything to use.
+The Cuban penal system contained 90,000 inmates as of January 2020, approximately 794 per 100,000.
+(This figure does not include other detainees held in labor camps.)
+Cuban detention facilities face issues with sanitation.
+This is due to water shortages in the country, which result in detainees facing restrictions on the use of water, such as for toilets and showers.
+Detainees are given a towel, two bars of soap, and a tube of toothpaste at the start of the month, which they must make last until the end of the month.

 List of known prisons in Cuba: